 Stabilize Your Device

-Whether you’re using a smartphone or tablet, make sure your device is as still as possible.
-This will prevent your photos from being blurry or out of focus.
-There are plenty of affordable tools that can help with this, like tripods, camera stabilizers, and gimbals.
+Whether you’re using a smartphone or tablet to photograph fireworks, make sure your device is as still as possible.
+This will prevent your photos and videos from being blurry or out of focus.
+There are plenty of affordable tools that can help keep your device stable while taking photos and recording video, like tripods, camera stabilizers, and gimbals.

 Lower the Exposure

-If you’re familiar with photography and want a more advanced tip, turn down the ISO.
-Lowering your ISO prevents your photo from looking grainy or overexposed.
-Most smartphone cameras don’t allow manual adjustments since they have advanced built-in software, but the Camera+ 2 app or Camera FV-5 Lite app lets you alter the ISO, aperture, and more to your liking.
+If you’re familiar with photography and recording video and want a more advanced tip, turn down the ISO.
+Lowering your ISO prevents your photos from looking grainy or overexposed.
+Most smartphone video cameras don’t allow manual adjustments like a DSLR camera since they have advanced built-in software, but the Camera+ 2 app or Camera FV-5 Lite app lets you alter the ISO, aperture, and more to your liking.

 Turn Off the Flash

-Even though it’s usually dark outside during a fireworks display, the flash isn’t needed.
-If the flash is on, it will mute the details of the fireworks and make your photo look overexposed.
+Even though it’s usually dark outside during a fireworks display, the flash isn’t needed to take good photos of fireworks.
+If the flash is on, it will mute the details of the fireworks and make your photos look overexposed.
+The same thing will happen to your smartphone video if the flash is turned on.

 Switch to Landscape Mode